The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 Offers Telehealth

-Ritesh Ramdhani is a Neurologist in Great Neck, New York.
-Dr. Ramdhani is rated as an Advanced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Focal Dystonia, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Martin Niethammer is a Neurologist practicing medicine in Great Neck, New York.
+Dr. Niethammer is rated as an Experienced provider by MediFind in the treatment of Myoclonus-Dystonia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, REM Behavior Disorder, and Deep Brain Stimulation.
+Dr. Niethammer is board certified in American Board Of Psychiatry/Neurology-Neurology.

 Experienced in Myoclonus-Dystonia